 Angels Have Wings

 It’s important to note that angels have wings and can be rather big in size.
-Neither the Quran nor Muhammadan tradition suggests that angels are gendered or resemble human infants with wings.
+Neither the Quran nor Hadith suggests that angels are gendered or resemble human infants with wings.
 However, we do know that angels have wings and that some of them may be rather massive.
-According to what was stated by Prophet Muhammad, the archangel Gabriel had six hundred wings and was so large that he filled the gap between heavens and earth.
+According to what was stated by Prophet Muhammad SAW, the archangel Gabriel had six hundred wings and was so large that he filled the gap between heavens and earth.

 According to an ayah of Qur’an; (Quran 35:1),